-- Testing of new measurement techniques such as PIV (Particle Image Velocimetry), an optical method for measuring velocity fields
+- Testing of the latest measurement techniques such as Image Pattern Correlation Technique (IPCT), an optical method of measuring the flexing of wings

 Wake vortex research with ATRA